shrayash25/shrayash25/README.md

 - 📚 I'm a Fresher at Birla Institute of Technology and Science, Pilani, enrolled in the Electrical and Electronics Engineering program
-- 🔭 I’m currently working on a couple of Web Development Projects, a Finance Management App and Convolutional Neural Network Projects
+- 🔭 I’m currently working on a couple of Web Development Projects, a Finance Management App and Machine Learning Projects
-- 👯 I’m looking to collaborate on Web Development Projects, App Development Projects, Blockchain Development and Machine Learning Projects
+- 👯 I’m looking to collaborate on Web Development Projects, Blockchain Development and Machine Learning Projects